hashicorp/vault/website/source/docs/install/upgrade-to-0.6.1.html.md

 for details.

-If you are already using DynamoDB in an HA fashion and wish to keep doing so, it is *very important* that you set this option before upgrading your Vault instances.
-Without doing so, each Vault instance will believe that it is standalone and there will be consistency issues.
+If you are already using DynamoDB in an HA fashion and wish to keep doing so, it is *very important* that you set this option **before** upgrading your Vault instances.
+Without doing so, each Vault instance will believe that it is standalone and there could be consistency issues.

 ## LDAP Auth Backend Does Not Search `memberOf`